cgwire/kitsu/docs/getting-started-production/README.md

 ## Production Schedule

-As Production you can set the global schedule for your production.
+As production you can set the global schedule for your production.

 On the drop-down menu choose **SCHEDULE**